mchang35/xlmc/README.md

     - add locations to wishlist
     - add trips we've been on
     - NOT SURE IF THIS INTERACTIVITY IS POSSIBLE SINCE WE ARE UNABLE TO ACCESS THE FILE SYSTEM WITHOUT NODE.JS
- - titles font (from Google fonts):
-    - Bebas Neue
-    - Titan One
-    - Gloock
-    - Ultra
-    - Yeseva One -- CLOSEST ONE
-    - DM Serif Text

 Questions and notes:
  - PHOTO GALLERY PAGE: